volodymyrhudyma/blog/content/blog/usereducer-hook-in-react.md

 Project data can be kept in separate state objects and updated separately.

-Imagine having to store tens of such objects and update them.
+Imagine if you had to store and update tens of such objects.
 What a mess!

-One more thing to remember is the number of times our component is re-rendered due to setting the state multiple times.
+Another thing to think about is the number of times our component is re-rendered due to setting the state multiple times.

-By default, React batches updates, which means that if we set the state two times in a row within the same function, it is smart enough to perform only one update, not two:
+By default, React batches updates, which means that if we set the state twice in a row within the same function, it's smart enough to only do one update, not two:

 ```typescript
  const handleCompleteProject = (projectToComplete: IProject) => {